NSLS-II/docs/source/analysis-quick-start.rst

    Remember, if you are not connected to the campus network, that link will not work.

 #.
-You are will be shown a log in prompt.
+You will be shown a login prompt.
 Enter your *controls* account and
    password.

    .. image:: _static/jupyterhub-login.png